fametrano/fametrano.github.io/_pages/bbt.md

 * Python 3 programming assignments and technology assignments
 * Workshop labs on Bitcoin Core, Electrum, and OpenTimestamps

-At the end of the course students are invited to compile the _course evaluation form_: <https://docs.google.com/document/d/1AEQTb99cVhqnVu7CxgVorP5PzB7RrSHH_ZK9Qvv2u3s/edit>

 ## Teaching language

 Italian or English, the latter if foreign students are present.